surfergrl/sgs-gift-guide/README.md

 - Easily accessible for the user
 - Easy to update when necessary
 - Fits in with WordPress without too much extra code or workarounds which might compromise UX
+- An iFrame seems to be the only way to do this without having to edit WordPress templates or install plugins.

 ---